 Footnote: For the current RI collection, this figure shows the profile in confidence levels as different methods are excluded in order to detect their contribution.
 The reference is the first column with all evidence types included showing the highest fraction of strong and confirmed levels, and a smaller weak component.
 For instance, when comparing with bar C, we can quantify how much HT methods are contributing to the confidence levels.

 In terms of the global categories “classical”, “HT”, “classical & HT” and “nonexperimental”, there are 1640, 1601, 1157 and 1068 RIs, respectively.
 RIs with classical evidence (classical + classical & HT) represent 51.2% (2797).
 We are still at a time where classical methods contribute significantly.
-This is expected to change in the future or even in the near future as global genomic methods dominate the landscape, provided these global strategies provide both binding as well as functional evidence supporting the regulatory effect.
+This is expected to change in the near future as global genomic methods dominate the landscape, provided these global strategies provide both binding as well as functional evidence supporting the regulatory effect.